sbslee/fuc/docs/cli.rst

 .. code-block:: text

    $ fuc ngs-bam2fq -h
-   usage: fuc ngs-bam2fq [-h] [--thread INT] [--force] manifest output qsub
+   usage: fuc ngs-bam2fq [-h] [--thread INT] [--qsub TEXT] [--force]
+                         manifest output

    Pipeline for converting BAM files to FASTQ files.

-   This pipeline will assume input BAM files consist of paired-end reads and output two zipped FASTQ files for each sample (forward and reverse reads).
+   This pipeline assumes that input BAM files consist of paired-end reads, and will output two zipped FASTQ files for each sample (forward and reverse reads).
 That is, SAMPLE.bam will produce SAMPLE_R1.fastq.gz and SAMPLE_R2.fastq.gz.

+   By default, the pipeline will be run in a local environment.
+Use --qsub to leverage a parallel environment, in which case SGE is required.

    External dependencies:
-     - SGE: Required for job submission (i.e. qsub).
-     - SAMtools: Required for BAM to FASTQ conversion.
+     - [Required] SAMtools: Required for BAM to FASTQ conversion.
+     - [Optional] SGE: Required for job submission (i.e. qsub).

    Manifest columns:
-     - BAM: BAM file.
+     - [Required] BAM: Input BAM file.

    Positional arguments:
      manifest      Sample manifest CSV file.
      output        Output directory.
-     qsub          SGE resoruce to request with qsub for BAM to FASTQ conversion.
-Since this oppoeration supports multithreading,
-                   it is recommended to speicfy a parallel environment (PE) to speed up the process (also see --thread).

    Optional arguments:
      -h, --help    Show this help message and exit.
      --thread INT  Number of threads to use (default: 1).
+     --qsub TEXT   SGE resoruce to request with qsub for BAM to FASTQ conversion.
+Since this oppoeration supports multithreading,
+                   it is recommended to speicfy a parallel environment (PE) to speed up the process (also see --thread).
      --force       Overwrite the output directory if it already exists.

-   [Example] Specify queue:
+   [Example] Run in local environment:
      $ fuc ngs-bam2fq \
      manifest.csv \
      output_dir \
-     "-q queue_name -pe pe_name 10" \
      --thread 10

-   [Example] Specify nodes:
+     $ sh output_dir/shell/runme.sh

+   [Example] Run in parallel environment with specific queue:
      $ fuc ngs-bam2fq \
      manifest.csv \
      output_dir \
-     "-l h='node_A|node_B' -pe pe_name 10" \
+     --qsub "-q queue_name -pe pe_name 10" \
      --thread 10
+     $ sh output_dir/shell/runme.sh

+   [Example] Run in parallel environment with specific nodes:
+     $ fuc ngs-bam2fq \
+     manifest.csv \
+     output_dir \
+     --qsub "-l h='node_A|node_B' -pe pe_name 10" \
+     --thread 10
+     $ sh output_dir/shell/runme.sh

 ngs-fq2bam
 ==========